mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 #### Version text in the **Version History**

 If all content in a section is related, add version text after the header for the section.
+The version information must:

+- Be surrounded by blank lines.
+- Start with `>`.
+For multiple entries, use `> -` for each line to create an unordered list.
-The version information must be surrounded by blank lines, and each entry should be on its own line.
+- Have each entry on its own line (long lines are OK).

 Add the version history information as a blockquote: